majick/entry/README.md

 These pages can be published as normal pastes, and will open rendered when viewed.

+#### Toolbox

+Components created in the builder can be saved to the component toolbox, allowing them to be shared and used by other users.
+Components saved to the toolbox are saved under the `components` paste group.
+Their content is just a JSON export of the component.

+Saved toolbox components can be found in the paste builder on the top right.
+These components can be inserted into a paste builder page by selecting them in the library.

 #### Technical

 Pastes built in this way follow a basic "schema" that is detailed in the types used for each node.
 This schema can be viewed [here](https://codeberg.org/hkau/entry/src/branch/master/src/classes/pages/components/builder/schema.tsx).